streamkap-com/terraform-provider-streamkap/docs/resources/destination_snowflake.md

 - `name` (String) Destination name
 - `snowflake_database_name` (String) The name of the database that contains the table to insert rows into.
 - `snowflake_private_key` (String, Sensitive) The private key to authenticate the user.
 Include only the key, not the header or footer.
 If the key is split across multiple lines, remove the line breaks.
-- `snowflake_private_key_passphrase` (String, Sensitive) If the value is not empty, this phrase is used to try to decrypt the private key.
 - `snowflake_schema_name` (String) The name of the schema that contains the table to insert rows into.
 - `snowflake_url_name` (String) The URL for accessing your Snowflake account.
 This URL must include your account identifier.
 Note that the protocol (https://) and port number are optional.
 - `snowflake_user_name` (String) User login name for the Snowflake account.